bluz71/vim-mistfly-statusline/README.md

 Layout And Default Colors
 -------------------------

-The *mistfly-statusline* layout contains two groupings, the left side segments:
+The *mistfly-statusline* layout contains two segments, the left-side segments:

 ```
 <Mode *> <Filename & Flags> <Git Branch *> <Plugins Status *>
 ```

-And the right side segments:
+And the right-side segments:

 ```
 <Line:Column> | <Total Lines *> | <% Position>
 ```

-Segments marked with a `*` will be colored by default, refer to the table below.
+Segments marked with a `*` are linked to a highlight group and may be colored, refer to the next section for detail.

 Note also, filenames will be displayed as follows: